Welcome to today's edition of the Rush 24-7 podcast.

 Now, maybe one reason is that he has successfully blamed Bush all these years.

-Last November, vast majority of people still do blame Bush for the economy, but it's more than that.
+And the exit polling data, last November, vast majority of people still do blame Bush for the economy, but it's more than that.

-It's that Obama never ever allows himself to be seen as governing.
+It's that Obama never, ever allows himself to be seen as governing.

 He is constantly campaigning.